lisongxu/CSCE156-Lab-Java-Intro/readme.md

 <img src="images/codepost06-successResults-Xu.png" alt="Codepost.io Success View" width="60%"/>
 </p>

+### 5.3 Grading

 Some things to understand about the lab grading process:

- * For this lab, as long as you pass all the tests, you will get full credit for the lab.
+ * For this lab, as long as you pass all the tests on Codepost, you will get full credit for the lab.
  * Some future labs may be manually examined by LAs to award or deduct additional points according to the specific lab requirements.
  * If there are problems or errors with your program(s), you should fix them and repeat the submission process.